 Should we be shocked?
 Not really.
-We are Amazon shoppers.
-It’s easy to order what we need on a Sunday night and find boxes arrive on our front steps as quickly as the next day.
+We are online shoppers.
+Coupons from online shopping stores (you can click here!), discounts at e-stores, exclusive offers at internet shops, and online shopping malls are what we are basically interested in!
+Whenever a new product or style is introduced in the market, we are immediately notified of its existence through these platforms.
+We can compare, relate, and shop to our heart’s content with the various offers that they provide us.
+It’s easy to order what we need on a Sunday night and find boxes that arrive on our front steps as quickly as the next day.
+We can even download a VPN from a free vpn provider to help keep our payments as secure as possible, as well as give us other benefits when it comes to online security.
 Our friends are having fun with sites like StitchFix, where boxes of clothing selected to meet your preferences arrive at your door.
-Try on and simply return what doesn’t work.
+It’s not just convenient, if you can find a Raise coupon that applies to what you’re buying you can also save on your purchase too.
+Many think online clothes shopping isn’t very viable but it’s worked using a simple model – try the clothes on when they arrive and simply return what doesn’t work.
+Online shopping is diverse too.
 Decorate your home with a few clicks and everything is in your online shopping cart and on its way to you.
 Online shopping saves gas, time, and money.
 Have a look at this Salesforce article for more information about online shopping.

 Should we brace ourselves for the demise of Greenwich stores?
 This is a terrible thought.
 Shopping is part of a town’s social experience.
 We love congregating in our shopping areas.
 We take walks with our children and dogs.
 It’s a place to meet up with friends.
 Our stores and shopping areas feel as though they belong to us.
 They are a place of pride for us all.